Smartis2812/gbdk-adv-playground/README.md

 # gbdk-adv-playground
-My advanced playground for developing with the GBDK-2020
+My advanced playground for learning and developing with the GBDK-2020